-- We created some ready-to-use wedding planning resources just for you – our traditional wedding checklist and a white wedding checklist with a 12-month timeline to keep you organized when preparing for your white wedding – click the links to download each one.
+- We created some ready-to-use wedding planning resources just for you – our traditional wedding checklist and a 12-months white wedding planning checklist with a list of activities to do month by month.
+Our different planning checklists with timelines will keep you organized when preparing for your white wedding.
 The wedding timeline is about adding dates of when to do things, to your wedding to-do list.

-- SEE: How to Plan a Nigerian Wedding in 3 Months or Less
+- If you’re wedding is in 3 months or less, read: How to Plan a Nigerian Wedding in 3 Months or Less

-- ALSO: A Guide on How to Plan a Traditional Wedding and White Wedding on Same Day (plus a sample event program).
+- If you’re having both trad and white wedding on same day, see our guide on How to Plan a Traditional Wedding and White Wedding on Same Day (plus a sample event program).